whoissqr/NODE/README.md

 });
 module.exports = router;
 ```
-OK, what we are doing here is pretty much simple - we prepare some data and then render the web form to prompt user for input;
+OK, what we are doing here is pretty simple - we prepare some data and then render the web form to prompt user for input;
 res.render(....), is to respond the URL (/search) with a Jade page [search.jade](https://github.com/whoissqr/NODE/blob/master/views/search.jade) and several variables attaching to it.

 **Now open the Jade file [views/search.jade](https://github.com/whoissqr/NODE/blob/master/views/search.jade)**; finally, here we are, some html kind of stuff.
-Jade is basically some template for HTML. how to interpret those? a quick and easy way, go to [html2jade](http://html2jade.org/) , copy the jade file content to the right text box, and we will see the familiar HTML content on the left.
+Jade is basically some template for HTML. how to interpret those? a quick and easy way, go to [html2jade](http://html2jade.org/) , copy the jade file content to the text box on the right, and you will see the corresponding HTML content on the left.

 Ok, here is the question -- how do we use those javascript Array in HTML code and handler user interactions dynamically?